cinarteker/portfolio/README.md

 Welcome to the code of my portfolio website!
 For the time being, you are looking at my website prototype which may or may not be spaghetti-coded.

-I'm looking to incorporate some 3D graphics via Three.JS in the website and explore the power of mathematical programming.
+I'm looking to incorporate some 3D graphics via Three.JS in the website and explore the power of mathematical programming [COMPLETE!].
 It's coming soon, so bear with me!

 ## Roadmap